mcginleyj/hemagglutination/README.md

 <img src="https://github.com/mcginleyj/hemagglutination/blob/main/Hemagglutination_Composite_Plate.jpg" width="600">

 **Hemagglutination_Macro_Results_Template.xlsx** is an Excel template that can be used for data collection and summary.

+Other Files

+**Code_Options.png** a screenshot of the avaialble downloding options for this repo.

 **.gitignore** contains a listing of files to be ignored by git, i.e. files not uploaded to this repo.